MrStahlfelge/mosaik/README.md

 (for example, the backend demo below).

 ### backend-demo
-Java.
+Java 11.
 Backend demo serving a demo application using Spring Boot as HTTP server framework.

 Demonstrates to use FreeMarker generating Json or using Mosaik Model classes serialized with Spring's mechanisms.